adswerve/google_analytics_flattener_ga4/README.md

    Analytics data flowing to it.
 Referred to as [PROJECT_ID]
 2. Enable the Cloud Build API
 3. Enable the Cloud Functions API
+4. Enable the Identity and Access Management (IAM) API
-4. Add "Logs Configuration Writer", "Cloud Functions Developer" pre defined IAM roles to [PROJECT_NUMBER]@cloudservices.gserviceaccount.com (built in service account) otherwise deployment will fail with permission errors.
+5. Add "Logs Configuration Writer", "Cloud Functions Developer" pre defined IAM roles to [PROJECT_NUMBER]@cloudservices.gserviceaccount.com (built in service account) otherwise deployment will fail with permission errors.
 See
    <https://cloud.google.com/deployment-manager/docs/access-control> for
    detailed explanation.
-5. Install gCloud locally or use cloud shell.
+6. Install gCloud locally or use cloud shell.
-6. Clone this github repo
+7. Clone this github repo
-7. Create bucket for staging code during deployment, for example:
+8. Create bucket for staging code during deployment, for example:
    [PROJECT_NUMBER]-function-code-staging.
 Referred to as [BUCKET_NAME].
-8. Edit the ga_flattener.yaml file, specifically the _properties-->codeBucket_ value of the function and httpfunction resources.
+9. Edit the ga_flattener.yaml file, specifically the _properties-->codeBucket_ value of the function and httpfunction resources.
 Set the value for both to [BUCKET_NAME] (see previous step)